Vahid-Kouh-Jani-Gouji/Haushaltsbuch/README.md

-# This app can be used as a Money stats :) ,
+# This app can be used as a Money stats :)
  I didnt use Bootstrap or any external bibliotek

+## Demo

+Check out the live demo of my app: [Demo Link](https://main.d20ldbddf5hcx2.amplifyapp.com/)

 ![Money stats Entity](./src/image/HaushaltsbuchEntity.png)